WeaveAnalytics/UtilityInsights/README.md

 cd UtilityInsights
 bash azure_deploy.sh
 ```
 This completes the deployment of all Azure services.
-Before continuing withthe Fabric deployment, make sure the entire organization has Contributor permissions on the newly create Fabric Capacity.
-After that, run the following script to complete the Fabric deployment:
+Now, from the Fabric Admin portal, make sure the entire organization has Contributor permissions on the newly create Fabric Capacity (printed by previous step).
+This assignment can be removed once the deployment is completed.

+Finally, run the following script to complete the Fabric deployment:
 ```bash
 bash fabric_deploy.sh
 ```